 Events include roundtable discussions, craft workshops, film screenings, teachings and cultural exchange.

-The Aboriginal Law Students' Association at the Faculty of Law is an active circle of students from many different Aboriginal cultures.
+The Indigenous Law Students' Association (ILSA) at the Faculty of Law is an active circle of students from many Indigenous cultures.

-It provides social support for Aboriginal law students, along with promoting awareness about Aboriginal issues and procuring funding for special professional and educational opportunities.
+The ILSA provides social support for Indigenous law students, promotes awareness on indigenous issues and procures funding for special professional and educational opportunities.

-The Native Students’ Association (NSA) is a student-run initiative whose mandate includes the following:
+The Indigenous Students Association (ISA) is a student-run initiative whose mandate includes the following:

-- The Native Students’ Association (NSA) is committed to the spiritual, physical, emotional and mental well-being of the Indigenous (First Nations, Inuit, and Métis) student body.
+- The Indigenous Students Association (ISA) is committed to the spiritual, physical, emotional and mental well-being of the Indigenous (First Nations, Inuit, and Métis) student body.

-- The NSA is committed to forging partnerships and community ties with non-Aboriginal student organizations within the University of Toronto.
+- The ISA is committed to forging partnerships and community ties with non-Indigenous student organizations within the University of Toronto.

-- The NSA recognizes the need to preserve and protect our Indigenous heritages and distinct cultures through the use of tradition, teachings, language and celebration.
+- The ISA recognizes the need to preserve and protect our Indigenous heritages and distinct cultures through the use of tradition, teachings, language and celebration.

-The NSA creates social and cultural networks of students through feasts, social gatherings, conferences and cultural events.
-The NSA also supports events run through other students’ organizations both in the University and in broader Canadian communities.
-Additionally, the NSA Council leaders are advocates on behalf of Indigenous issues in Canada.
+The ISA creates social and cultural networks of students through feasts, social gatherings, conferences and cultural events.
+The ISA also supports events run through other students’ organizations both in the University and in broader Canadian communities.
+Additionally, the ISA Council leaders are advocates on behalf of Indigenous issues in Canada.

 Who can join?